UK average broadband speeds for November 2024

 We often get asked why broadband speed checkers sometimes report download speeds slower than the maximum theoretically possible at a property.
 We've compiled a list of some of the causes of slow broadband connections.

-1. Being signed up to a slow deal.
+- Being signed up to a slow deal.
 Some people, especially those who have not upgraded their broadband deal for a while, are on packages that will be set at lower speeds than they could get.
 We'd suggest that you compare the latest deals available at your property using our broadband postcode checker.

 If your broadband's slower than expected

-1. Work through our tips to speed up your broadband to ensure your home setup is optimised.
+- Work through our tips to speed up your broadband to ensure your home setup is optimised.

-2. Compare broadband in your area to find faster deals.
+- Compare broadband in your area to find faster deals.

-3. If you believe your broadband provider is at fault, follow our guide to complaining to your supplier.
+- If you believe your broadband provider is at fault, follow our guide to complaining to your supplier.

-Do I need a faster connection?
+Do I need a faster internet connection?

-If you're a heavy downloader then faster speeds will certainly allow you to download more files more quickly.
+If you're a heavy downloader, then faster speeds will certainly allow you to download more files more quickly.

 Will switching providers actually improve my speed?

 If you're already on cable or fibre and on a slower package, this speed reduction is likely to be artificially enforced.
-Switching to a package with a higher speed limit will likely see a significant increase in your speeds.
-On Virgin Media cable services this is likely to always be the case, as their lines are rated to be able to achieve the maximum speeds.
+Switching to a package with a higher advertised average download speed will likely see a significant increase in your speeds.

-If you're on a rural exchange with very little competition and there's only standard phone line broadband available, BT may not have upgraded your exchange from up to 8Mb ADSL Max technology to the faster up to 24Mb ADSL2+ equipment.
-If this is the case then LLU providers like TalkTalk or Sky may have put their own equipment into your exchange, allowing you to possibly get increases in speed of more than double.
-However the size of this increase will depend on line length in terms of distance from the telephone exchange.
-If you're currently seeing maximum speeds of 7.5Mb on ADSL Max then switching to ADSL2+ might see your speed increase to between 16 and 19Mb.
-But if you're a very long distance from the exchange you may see no increase, or only a small increase of 0.5 to 1Mb.
-Our availability checker should be able to give you some idea of the speed difference you'll likely see and your new provider must give you an accurate estimate of speeds before you sign up.
+If you're on a rural exchange with very little competition and there's only standard phone line broadband available, BT may not have upgraded your exchange.
+If this is the case, LLU providers like TalkTalk or Sky may have put their own equipment, allowing you to possibly get increases in speed of more than double.
+The size of this increase will depend on line length in terms of distance from the telephone exchange.